November 2024

 Nearly 1.5 million Marylanders suffer from hypertension or high blood pressure, including West Baltimore resident Cynthia Ward.
 Over the past three years, because of the University of Maryland School of Nursing (UMSON), Ward has been able stay on top of her health and get a handle on her blood pressure.

 “My blood pressure is now being monitored better today than before,” Ward said Oct.
-22 at a press conference promoting the School’s work in the West Baltimore community.
+22 at a news conference promoting the school’s work in the West Baltimore community.

 UMSON has worked with community, faith-based, academic, and health care partner organizations in Baltimore City to reduce social isolation and inequities in cardiovascular health through its West Baltimore RICH Collaborative, an initiative supported by a $2.4 million Pathways for Health Equity Grant from the Maryland Community Health Resources Commission (MCHRC) awarded two years ago.